Gracinplay1209/OsOnWeb/README.md

 # Lumi OS

-Lumi OS is a React-based online OS, with many different features, letting the user interact locally, or on a server.
+OsOnWeb is a React-based online OS (made with lumi os), with many different features, letting the user interact locally, or on a server.

 <img src="./images/Banner.png"
      alt="Banner"